docathon/docathon/blog/content/pages/hosts/gc.md

 Status: hidden

-# Graduate Center Digital Initiatives
+# Digital Fellows @ Graduate Center Digital Initiatives

-The Graduate Center Digital Initiatives at The Graduate Center (CUNY) will be hosting a Docathon.
+The Digital Fellows, part of the Graduate Center Digital Initiatives at The Graduate Center (CUNY), will be hosting a Docathon.
 The first day will be focused on tutorials and getting people started.
-We then will have support throughout the week via office hours and our Python User's Group.
+We then will have support throughout the week via our office hours and Python User's Group.

 ## Launch event
 Monday February 6th is the Docathon's first day!
 Learn about the tools and